 Tomorrow Patty and Nellie will head back to Beijing, leaving Carl and me to host a poker game with friends, then proceed to Annapolis for a couple days before he returns to Beijing.
 I will stop in Denver to see my sis and her family, then visit the Brocade office in San Jose for a day of work before heading back to China myself.

-Today Carl Chadwick Kolon was notified by the United States Naval Academy that he’s being offered a place in their class of 2018.
+Today Carl Chadwick Kolon was notified by the United States Naval Academy in Annapolis, Maryland that he’s being offered a place in their class of 2018.
 Carl’s namesake grandfather and my father, Carl Stanley Kolon, graduated with the class of 1963.

 This may seem a bit strange to some friends of our family.
 Patty and I lean to the left, and Carl has followed our lead in this sense, having become a committed Democrat and a proud, patriotic, intelligent liberal.
 How can this son of the People’s Republic of Vermont and citizen of the world even consider studying for a leadership role in what some people consider the USA’s “instrument of oppression”?

 The foreign policy of the USA and the use of our military are important matters for the whole world.
 Living in China and being the travelers we are, I would say our family appreciates this fact more than many Americans do.
 So it’s a good question, and Carl gave it a lot of thought before deciding to apply.
 He answered it for the Navy while applying, and he may answer it publicly on his own site if he accepts the offer, or even if he does not.
 But for now, let me give a few of the reasons he and I have discussed, in the hope of informing (and perhaps convincing) our friends and family who might not understand why the USNA belongs with Harvard, MIT, and the other schools on his list.
 Continue reading